adobe/aem-dispatcher-experiments/experiments/refetching-flush/README.md

 <img src="../img/visualvm-standard-flush.png" width="600">

-In particular, note how the thread count ramped way up as the test began, and then remained elevated.
+In particular, note how the thread count ramped up as the test began, and then remained elevated.

 CPU usage does not spike too high since this component is not actually doing anything.
 In a more "real" scenario where the component is doing something expensive, a spike in CPU would be seen as well.